 # Use

-OS Real time data MQTT integration Running in background Home Assistant Auto Discovery
+OS Real time data BBQ monitoring MQTT integration Running in background Home Assistant Auto Discovery

 # Overview